Startup-Nights/website/content/pages/hiring.md

 ---
 title: Hiring
 blocks:
-  - text: >
+  - subtitle: Join our mission
-      # We are looking for volunteers!
+    title: We are looking for you!

-      Join us in organizing one of the most influential startup events in Switzerland.
     image:
       src: >-
         https://startupnights.fra1.digitaloceanspaces.com/2022/pictures/fireside.jpg